-A Brain Map allows us to assess your brainwaves and determine what areas need support and how to train them.
+A Brain Map allows us to assess your brainwaves during meditation and determine what areas need support and how to train them.

 Once we have a destination and a map, the journey begins.
 I will use neurofeedback equipment to monitor your brainwaves and provide feedback when you are making positive changes.